The Madonna Complex: Unboxing Womanhood

 Saints

 Last Autumn, at the Cricket game, I sat with the athletes’ wives and girlfriends to watch my short-term, non-exclusive, long-distance, unlabeled, low-commitment whatever play.
 The middle-aged men with their beers and smokes called me his “Mrs.” In the back of my mind, I wanted to say we would be over within a week; having me here was a novelty.
-I had ridden the train to catch the game he built a career out of, one I didn’t know the rules for, playing house for the weekend before I was eventually forgotten.
+I had ridden the train to catch what he built a career out of, one I didn’t know the rules for, playing house for the weekend before I was eventually forgotten.
 I’d be the girl in the low-cut top with a ditsy American accent in a crowd of Posh in polos.
 The Whore trying to blend in with the Madonnas.

 Going back to what many believe to be the first story of humankind: God breathed life into dust and made Adam, then crafted Eve from Adam’s flesh.
 In biting into the fruit, with their disobedience, temptation, and shame in their nakedness, thus was born the original sin.
-Eve, in Judeo-Christian tradition, became the face of rebellious sexuality, the promiscuous, whereas Virgin Mary managed to achieve the ultimate purpose, motherhood, without sullying herself in impurity.
+Eve, in Judeo-Christian tradition, became the face of rebellious sexuality, the promiscuous, whereas the Virgin Mary managed to achieve the ultimate purpose, motherhood, without sullying herself in impurity.

 Not personally religious, I first read Genesis in a Twilight-themed hotel room, where Edward Cullen stared down at me (Ironic, considering vampires are symbolic of a corrupted soul, of this erotic figure of penetration and lust, but I digress).
 I later wrote in my Notes App: “If Eve hath made from Adam’s rib, if Eve hath been born at his desperation for her, for partnership in her, then from thy rib I am expected to hold thee, to kiss and pray and revel.
 From thy rib I am told to carnalize my sanctioned hips and lay them down in debt to Adam and his asking.”